-Sexual Violence and Harassment we will:
+we will:

-- .never tolerate or normalise this behaviour and are very clear is not an inevitable part of growing up; - not tolerate or dismiss sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; - challenge behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting up skirts. - understand that all of the above can be driven by wider societal factors beyond the school and college, such as everyday sexist stereotypes and everyday sexist language.
-This is why a whole school/college approach described below in part 9. is important.
+- never tolerate or normalise this behaviour and are very clear is not an inevitable part of growing up; - not tolerate or dismiss sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys"; - challenge behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras/pulling down trousers and lifting up skirts. - understand that all of the above can be driven by wider societal factors beyond the school and college, such as everyday sexist stereotypes and everyday sexist language. - ensure this is addressed through our sequential RSHE program. - ensure all incidents are recorded and acted upon swiftly.